espressif/esp-idf/docs/en/api-guides/build-system.rst

 - A command line build tool (either Ninja_ build or `GNU Make`)
 - `esptool.py`_ for flashing ESP32.

-The :ref:`getting started guide <get-started-configure-cmake>` contains a brief introduction to how to set up ``idf.py`` to configure, build, and flash projects.
+The :ref:`getting started guide <get-started-configure>` contains a brief introduction to how to set up ``idf.py`` to configure, build, and flash projects.

 ``idf.py`` should be run in an ESP-IDF "project" directory, ie one containing a ``CMakeLists.txt`` file.
 Older style projects with a Makefile will not work with ``idf.py``.